Barnegat Bay

 Barnegat Bay is a small brackish arm of the Atlantic Ocean, approximately 42 mi long, along the coast of Ocean County, New Jersey in the United States.
 It is separated from the Atlantic by the long Island Beach State Park (colloquially called a "barrier island"), as well as by the north end of Long Beach Island, popular segments of the Jersey Shore.
-The bay is fed by several small rivers, including the Toms River, the Forked River, the Metedeconk River, Cedar Creek, Oyster Creek, Mill Creek, the Westecunk Creek and the Tuckerton Creek which empty into the bay through small estuaries along its inner shore.
+The bay is fed by several small rivers, including the Toms River, the Forked River, the Metedeconk River, Cedar Creek, Oyster Creek, Mill Creek, Westecunk Creek, and Tuckerton Creek, all of which empty into the bay through small estuaries along its inner shore.
 The communities of Toms River, Silverton, and Forked River sit along the river estuaries on the bay.